0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-erc20-transfer.md

 ## (Optional) Make contracts mintable/burnable

-When you send ERC20 tokens between chains, tokens are processed by either way as follows:
+When transferring ERC20 tokens between chains, tokens can be processed in two different modes:

 (1) Lock/Release mode

-**Source chain**: The tokens you're sending will be locked in ERC20 Handler Contract
+**Source chain**: The tokens you are sending will be locked in ERC20 Handler Contract
 **Destination chain**: The same amount of tokens as you sent in the source chain would be unlocked and transferred from ERC20 Handler contract to the recipient account in the destination chain.

 (2) Burn/Mint mode

-**Source chain**: The tokens you're sending will be burned
+**Source chain**: The tokens you are sending will be burned
-**Destination chain**: The same amount of tokens as you sent in the source chain would be minted in the destination chain and sent to the recipient account.
+**Destination chain**: The same amount of tokens as you sent and burned on the source chain will be minted on the destination chain and sent to the recipient account.

 You can use different modes in each chain.
 It means that you can lock ERC20 token in the main chain while mint ERC20 token in the sub chain for transfer.
 For instance, it may make sense to lock/release tokens if the total supply or mint schedule is controlled.
 Tokens would be minted/burned if the contract in the sub chain has to follow the supply in the main chain.